-We may retain details of candidates who may be of interest to us, either now or in the future, for up to one year.
+We may retain details of candidates who may be of interest to us, either now or in the future, for up to one year and, if required, longer.
 If you would not like us to do that please let us know.
 Additionally, if your circumstances change – for example you no longer wish to be considered by us for employment – please let us know that too.

 Who may use your information?

 We may also use your data for marketing purposes – please carefully read our statements on marketing when disclosing data to us.